EURO GOVT-Italian debt leads periphery up after presidential deal

 At the upper end of the credit spectrum in the euro zone

+"I don't think that (Italy) should be too much of a negative

+for Bunds given the economic outlook.
+It's a big week for data

-that they are lining up for a rate cut," a trader said.
+with PMIs and that should cement rate cut hopes." a trader said.